okexchain/faucet/README.md

-# OKExchain Faucet
+# OKExChain Faucet

 OKT have no market value, they can be obtained for free and are meant for testing purposes only.

-OKExchain network faucets provide OKT to legitimate developers willing to deploy and test contracts on the OKExchain network.
+OKExChain network faucets provide OKT to legitimate developers willing to deploy and test contracts on the OKExChain network.
 The faucets also prevent malicious actors from obtaining large amounts of OKT.

 ## Gitter Channel (Manual GitHub Verification)